Date(s) - 28/02/2019

 This year’s ASEN Seminar Series has as topic: ‘Nationalism and International Relations’.
 The six seminars will explore, over the year, the intersection between self-determination, identity, foreign policy and state behaviour.

 The event is free and no ticket is needed.
-It will take place in the New Academic Building, LSE on the 28th of February 2019.
+It will take place in Room 32L.B.07, 32 Lincoln’s Inn Fields, LSE on the 28th of February 2019.